 Update and Maintain Your Email List Regularly.

-Try adding an extra step or two to your email opt-in process, such as entering email information twice, using an emailed confirmation, or both.
+Consider adding an extra step to your email opt-in process, such as entering email information twice, using an emailed confirmation, or both.
 This helps to eliminate the honest mistakes that can happen with any form of data entry.

-Sometimes, a customer is not intentionally giving your company the wrong data, but just missed a digit in their 26+ character long email address.
+Sometimes, a customer is not intentionally giving your company the wrong data, but just mistyped their email address.

 Give Contacts the Ability to Update Their Information.

 From time to time, a customer might have to change their email address.
-Either they lose access to an old work email, or they just need to switch addresses to reduce the amount of spam they are getting.
+Either they lose access to an old work email, or they just need to switch addresses to reduce the amount of spam they receive.

 Whatever the case, if you make it easy for them to keep their contact info up to date, they are much more likely to self-report an address change.

-Also, consider asking them to self-report their preferences for email communication, such as the frequency and content of their emails.
-This allows you to give them content that is more meaningful to them as frequently as they want.
+Also, consider asking them to indicate their preferences for email communications — such as the frequency and content of their emails.
+This allows you to send them information that’s more meaningful to them, and as frequently as they want.

-This can be a tricky process for many email marketers, which would explain why it is in the list of top 10 email marketing challenges.
+This can be a tricky process for many email marketers.

-While pruning inactive subscribers to lower your undeliverable email rate is a good thing, it is also important to add and retain as many active subscribers as possible in order to make sure your marketing is reaching enough people to generate business.
+While pruning inactive subscribers to lower your undeliverable email rate is a good practice, it’s also important to add and retain as many active subscribers as possible.

-Instead, a better strategy is to use good inbound marketing practices to gain email subscribers.
+A better strategy is to use good inbound marketing practices to gain email subscribers.
 There are a few ways to do this effectively, including:

 Provide a Clear Value Proposition When They Opt In.